pola-rs/r-polars/README.md

 ### Next Steps

-I would like to confirm that we can implement the functionality to dispatch the methods of `Expr` to `WhenThen` or `Series`.
+I would like to check if it is possible to implement a process like `map_elements` that calls the R from the Rust side.